Nette Database

 Connection Management

-object, it connects to the database automatically.
+object is created, the connection is automatically established.
 If you want to delay the

-connection, enable lazy mode in configuration by setting
+connection, use lazy mode – enable it in the configuration by

 $database = new Nette\Database\Connection($dsn, $user, $password, ['lazy' => true]);